Crypto Adoption Around the World: Madagascar

 Tourism is an important part of Madagascar’s economy.
 Accepting cryptocurrency payments could make Madagascar a more accessible destination for tech-savvy international tourists, as it allows direct, borderless transactions without concerns about exchange rates.

 This could be especially attractive in rural areas where traditional banking infrastructure is lacking, potentially helping local tour operators and hotels.
+With global crypto adoption reaching 12.4% in 2025, catering to crypto-holding tourists could provide a competitive advantage.

 3. Agriculture and Supply Chains